emaiannone/tools-tutorial/evosuite/README.md

 - `Maven` 3.1+
 - `git` (any version should be fine)

-Download the executable JAR from [here](https://github.com/EvoSuite/evosuite/releases/tag/v1.2.0).
+Download the main executable JAR from [here](https://github.com/EvoSuite/evosuite/releases/tag/v1.2.0).
 Alternatively, you can build from source calling the following commands from the terminal:

 ```sh
 git clone -b "v1.2.0" --single-branch --depth 1 https://github.com/EvoSuite/evosuite